sbr-shakibi/Tissue-Simulation-Toolkit/docker/README.md

 ## Notes

 * Make sure `XQuartz` or another X11 server is running and accepts connections before launching the Docker container.
-* If you encounter display issues on macOS, ensure `XQuartz` has “Allow connections from network clients” enabled in preferences.
 * When running `docker build` on an Apple Silicon Mac, the flag `--platform linux/amd64` ensures Docker builds for the Intel/AMD architecture (amd64).
 Without this, Docker defaults to arm64, which may not be fully supported by all dependencies or the Makefile, potentially causing build failures.